- First Name

 - About Me

-Professor Porter is an interdisciplinary researcher and teacher of indigenous history in relation to war, modernity, culture, literature and the environment.
+Professor Porter is an interdisciplinary researcher and teacher of indigenous historical themes in relation to war, modernity, culture, literature and the environment.
 From September 2019- September 2022 she is a Leverhulme Major Research Fellow working on a new book on the environmental record of President Nixon and the Republican Party.
 She is also completing “Canada’s Green Challenge” for Queens-McGill Univeristy Press.

 She is a UK REF 2021 Panel Member (History) and REF sub-panel Interdisciplinary Advisor.
 She also serves on the AHRC Strategic Review College, 2016-2020, interviews candidates for the Fulbright Commission, and reviews for Leverhulme Trust, NERC, Finnish Research Council and Higher Education Academy.
 She was a Fulbright All-Disciplines Scholar at Dartmouth, 2015-16.